-Air shipping, fast to arrive, expensive to ride.
+Air shipping, quick to arrive, expensive to ride.

-Air shipping is expensive in general especially from overseas, but it may be the only way to save a desperate situation, you may have to air freight.
-For example, in the busiest selling season, you are out of stock.
-You know it is expensive, but you don’t have much choice but to air ship your products, unless you want to take a large sales hit.
+Air shipping is expensive in general, especially from overseas, but it may be the only way to save a desperate situation.
+For example, in your busiest selling season, you find yourself out of stock.
+You know it’s is expensive, but you don’t have much choice but to air ship your products, unless you want to take a large sales hit.

 Tip #1: Ship Them Loose

 When you have several cartons to ship, you can either palletize your load or ship each carton loose.

 From my experience, shipping loose cartons cost less than shipping a palletized load.
 This makes sense if you think about it – loose cartons give airlines more flexibility to stage your shipment within the constraints of their cargo space.
 They can fill smaller gaps rather than carve out one large area.

 Also, a palletized load’s weight and dimension are going to be bigger than the total weight and dimension of the cartons because of the added pallet.